heebatullah/Elearning-system/README.md

 # Elearning-system
 ## Introduction

-Welcome to eLearning Hub!
+Welcome to Elimu Online Hub!
 This is an online platform designed to provide an interactive and personalized learning experience.
 With a wide range of courses, users can enhance their skills and knowledge through engaging multimedia content, quizzes, and activities.

 ## Project Overview